base/base/docs/specs/interop/token-bridging.md

 ## Overview

 Without a standardized security model, bridged assets may not be fungible with each other.
 The `SuperchainERC20` unifies ERC20 token bridging to make it fungible across the Superchain.
 It builds on top of the messaging protocol, as the most trust minimized bridging solution.

 Unlike other standards, such as [xERC20](https://www.xerc20.com/), where users interact with a bridge possessing mint and burn privileges on cross-chain enabled tokens, this approach allows users to call methods directly on the token contract.

-## Implementation
+## Interface

 ### Functions